Pets are not alligators. With humans as their only known predator, these enormous reptiles are apex predators.

 3:Are Alligators Friendly?

 With eighty conical-shaped teeth, alligators ingest their food whole.
 These big reptiles can run up to 35 mph.
 They are really fast runners.
-They have the ability to strike suddenly and swiftly.
+They have the ability to strike suddenly and swiftly and cannot alligators be tamed.

 Alligators frequently devour little pets so fast that their owners are unable to defend themselves.